latent-to/developer-docs/docs/learn/halvings-problem.md

 This page introduces the basic concepts for this [white paper](https://github.com/mcjkula/papers/blob/main/dtao-halving-synchronization-2025-v1.pdf) on a problem (and its solution) in the design of Bittensor's Emission halving schedule.

+For a long-form, plain language walk-through, see: [Synchronized Halving for Dynamic TAO](./synchronized-halving.md).

 ## FAQ

 ### What’s the core problem?